PavanRangani/docs/docs/devops/assets/assets.md

 ### Backup Plan
 - `athena (prod)` and `athena2 (staging)` both are being backed up via AWS Backup service on daily basis.
 See [EC2 Backup](../aws/ec2-backup.md) for detailed information.
 - For Jenkins instance, we will periodically update base OS, so at that time, its backup would be created manually via AMI.
+- We also have daily backup of whole application, which is useful to restore any archive for the given time.
+It does not need help from System Admin.
+See [backup/restore](./backup-restore.md) for more details.

 ## Amazon RDS
 - Athena has single MySQL server on instance named `athena-rds`.